Atia143/Festiwise/docs/FESTIVAL_EXPLORER_UPGRADE.md

-# 🎪 World-Class Festival Explorer - Professional Upgrade Guide
+# 🎪 World-Class Festival Marketplace - Professional Upgrade Guide

 ## Overview

-I've completely redesigned the Festival Explorer to enterprise-grade standards with professional UX/UI, advanced filtering, and best-in-class features.
+I've completely redesigned the Festival Marketplace to enterprise-grade standards with professional UX/UI, advanced filtering, and best-in-class features.
 This is a world-class implementation that competes with top-tier services like Ticketmaster, SeatGeek, and Eventbrite.

 ---